The Sacrament of Reconciliation is offered Saturdays 9:00-10:30am.

-We are fully implementing Restored Order of the Sacraments beginning with the 2018-19 academic year.
+We have fully implemented Restored Order of the Sacraments.
 For families with children interested in preparing for Reconciliation, Confirmation and First Eucharist, this means:

 - Families wishing to have their children receive sacraments at Immaculate Conception must be REGISTERED members of the parish.

 - All children (2nd grade through 6th grade) wishing to receive sacraments must be enrolled in our Religious Education Program.
 Classes are every other week; classes are EITHER Wednesdays, 4:15 pm – 6:00 pm OR Sundays, 8:00 am – 9:45 am.
 Classes run September through April.
 See registration materials for further information.